return42/sphkerneldoc/doc/books/linux_tv/media/v4l/common.rst

 -  Closing the device

 In practice most steps are optional and can be executed out of order.
 It depends on the V4L2 device type, you can read about the details in :ref:`devices`.
 In this chapter we will discuss the basic concepts applicable to all devices.

 .. toctree::
     :maxdepth: 1

-    open-close-device
+    open
-    v4l2-querycap
+    querycap
     app-pri
     video
     audio